 - Beat loan rates for purchases under £5k – where card isn't accepted.
 A 0% spending card offers the cheapest way to pay, as there are no fees at all.
 Yet for cases where credit cards are not accepted, using a money transfer card to get cash is often much cheaper than a personal loan – provided you can get a large enough credit limit.

 - Pay off expensive debts – overdrafts, payday loans and high-cost loans.
 Use the cash from the card to pay off your highest cost debt.
-Then, as you're no longer paying interest, more of your payments go towards clearing the balance on the card.
+Then, as you're no longer paying off the interest, more of your payments go towards clearing the balance on the card.

 You'll need to be disciplined though, and ensure you don't slip back into your overdraft or need to borrow again, or you'll be in even more debt.
 See our Budget Planner, Cut Overdraft Costs and Payday Loans guides for more help.